siberoloji/siberoloji.github.io/content/en/docs/SEO/13-transactional-intent-the-key-to-driving-conversions-in-seo.md

 ---
 draft: false
 title: "Transactional Intent: The Key to Driving Conversions in SEO"
+LinkTitle: Transactional Intent
+weight: 13
 date: 2024-10-11T21:50:32+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /transactional-intent-the-key-to-driving-conversions-in-seo/
-slim_seo:
-  - a:1:{s:11:"description";s:130:"we will delve into the importance of transactional intent for SEO, explore effective strategies to help you optimize your website.";}
 featured_image: /images/Searchengine-optimization.webp
+description: In this comprehensive guide, we will delve into the importance of transactional intent for SEO, explore effective strategies for identifying and targeting transactional queries
 categories:
   - Search Engine Optimisation
 tags: